zachvalenta/jvns.ca/source/_posts/2016-04-22-java-garbage-collection-can-be-really-slow.markdown

 These are full collections that do mark-and-sweep over every object in memory and make sure we collect everything we can.
 Everything.
 This can be very very slow (2 seconds is a very long time to stop!).

 I thought this was really interesting and surprising.
 I knew GC was important but did not know that it could bring a program to a screeching halt.
-But apprarently it can!
+But apparently it can!

 The many objects in the old generation were still used every time it collected, so it had to constantly iterate over those objects and ask "can I free you yet?" "nope." "can I free you yet?" "nope." "can I free you yet?" "nope.".